Rasmus-M-C/IoT-project/README.md

 First you need the publish folder.
-The publish folder can be found by right-clicking in the Solution menu on the left, and choosing "Publish" -> "Local folder".
+The publish folder can be found by right-clicking in the Solution menu on the left,
+\n and choosing "Publish" -> "Local folder".
 Then you can copy the "Target Location".
 And insert that as "publish folder from rider", remember the /* on the end.